Platzu16/react-assignment/README.md

 Open this link [react-test](https://platzu16.github.io/react-assignment/) in new tab to test it.

-Note: please use the latest node and react versions.
+Note: Please use the latest node and react versions.

 All done!!!